Tarun4572/Product-Store/README.md

+# Product-Sore
-Product store is full stack web app build using React Js , Node js and Mongodb atlas.
+Product store App is a full stack Application.
+Build using:
-React js -> front-end.
+>React js
-Node js -> back-end.
+>Node js
-Mongodb atlas -> for storing products in mongodb cloud cluster.

-In this application, user can login, signup, add products, edit products, delete products.
+>MongoDb Atlas

+## Description
+>users can login into the application , signup where data is stored in mongodb cloud cluster. users can add, edit, delete products. pagination is also implemented using limit and skip functionality of mongodb

+## limitations
+>Doesn't store user and products mapping, so shows all the products for all users.